-This is my second post about my summer trip to Northern Ireland with my 17 year-old daughter.
+This post is about my summer trip to Northern Ireland with my 17 year-old daughter.
 We flew from London to Belfast and spent a night at the Culloden Estate and Spa (you can read my review here) before driving to the coastal town of Newcastle by the Mourne Mountains in County Down.
 After an hour on the road on the hottest day of the year, we negotiated Newcastle’s one-way system to find the Slieve Donard Resort, tucked away at the edge of town.

 Slieve Donard Resort & Spa

 The Slieve Donard was originally constructed as a Victorian luxury hotel for people to travel to by rail.
 It’s an imposing gothic building overlooking a wide beach, with views to the Mourne mountains.
 Our sea view room (number 236, a twin) was ready when we arrived, hot and bothered from our journey.
 The room had air-conditioning, apparently, but it was still sweltering, and there was no chance of a sea breeze, as the windows couldn’t be opened.
 It was very comfortable and relaxing apart from the heat though – you can see what it’s like in this short video which I made:

 The room was welcoming and well-equipped, and I could never tire of its view of the sea and the mountains.
 With its high ceiling, big windows and panelled walls, I liked the way that the room reflected the hotel’s Victorian origins, but with modern furnishings and gadgets.